malramsay64/phd-thesis/02_Dynamics/standard_dynamics.md

 demonstrating an increase in the dynamic heterogeneities, that is, there is a big difference between the fastest and the slowest particles.
-In addition to the increase in the value of the maximum, the time at which the maximum occurs becomes later moving from high temperature to low.
+Along with the increase in
+the value of the maximum,
+the time at which the maximum occurs becomes later moving from high temperature to low.